Malkverbena/mysql/README.md

-#### Should work fine on Desktop systems like macOS, Linux, Windows and Solaris.
+#### -Should work fine on Desktop systems like macOS, Linux, Windows and Solaris.
 This module is an wrapper, as until the time I wrote these lines there are no connector for Android and IOS available, DO NOT expect this to work on mobile systems.

 - One last thing: Feel free to change, upgrede or add more functions to this module. ;)